VitorOmega/MelYTTranslations-PTBR/README.md

 # Contributors Guidelines
 This section serves the purpose to keep the subtitles quality to a certain standard.

+Accepted formats: The encoding for both subtitle and titles and descriptions files should always be `UTF-8` to ensure no unreadable characters down the line.

-Accepted formats: all that YT supports (Refer to YouTube Help [here](https://support.google.com/youtube/answer/2734698 "here").)
+Subtitles - all that YT supports (Refer to YouTube Help [here](https://support.google.com/youtube/answer/2734698 "here").)

 ------------